pratiksharaut1206/pratiksharaut1206/README.md

 ## ✨ More About Me

-- ✍️ Passionate about writing poems and creative storytelling.
 - 🤖 Fascinated by Generative AI, Agentic AI, and intelligent automation.
 - 📚 Lifelong learner with a curiosity for emerging technologies.
 - 💡 I enjoy turning ideas into practical AI applications.
 - 🎯 My goal is to build AI products that create meaningful impact.
+- ✍️ Passionate about writing poems.
+Poetry is my creative escape—I enjoy expressing emotions and life experiences through words.